The Best SaaS Growth Strategies of 2021 – with Aaron Krall, Sujan Patel and Natalie Luneva

 Hubspot’s six stages of a SaaS Customer Lifecycle includes Awareness, Conversion, Purchase, Activation, Renewal, and Referral.
 Lifecycle marketing involves catering to customers at each stage of the life cycle.

-You can use in-app marketing to deliver lifecycle marketing of course: so strategies 1 & 2 are perfectly compatible.
+You can use in-app marketing to deliver lifecycle marketing of course: so SaaS Growth Strategy 1 & 2 are perfectly compatible.

 In this stage, consumers become aware of a problem that needs to be solved.
 They search for relevant solutions.